charlie2951/krv32/README.md

 4. On-board LEDS can be interfaced using C SDK
 5. Fully functional UART Transmitter and Receiver (currently support 9600 baud rate only)
 6. Four-channel PWM output with a frequency of 500HZ and duty cycle 0-100%
+7. Tested in Tang9K Gowin FPGA and Artix-7 series FPGA embedded in Nexys-4 DDR board
    <p></p>
 ## RISC-V Architecture and Instruction Set
 Refer to the RiSC-V official page and/or other tutorials.
 Some useful links are given below.